atleon/.github/README.md

-# .github
+# Atleon Github Metadata Repository
-Atleon GitHub Metadata Repository
+This repository houses github-specific meta files used to decorate the Atleon organization landing page.